bad-mushroom/stravaV3-API/README.md

         'clientID' => <YOUR CLIENT ID>,
         'redirectUri' => 'http://example.com/strava', // You can use http://localhost during testing
-        'cacheDir' => '<YOUR PATH TO CACHE DIRECTORY'>, // Must be writable by your web server 'cacheTtl => 900 // Numbder of seconds the cache file is good for (900 = 15 minutes).
+        'cacheDir' => '<YOUR PATH TO CACHE DIRECTORY'>, // Must be writable by your web server 'cacheTtl' => 900 // Numbder of seconds the cache file is good for (900 = 15 minutes).
     ));

 ?>